|Logs||No logs (audited)|

 VyprVPN speed tests with long-distance servers

 New York – Testing VyprVPN servers in New York gave me download speeds around 63 Mbps.
-The connection was reliable and consistently fast.

 Next up was the VyprVPN server in Chicago, which also gave me around 59 Mbps: